splendo/kaluga/DEVELOP.md

 #### Increase version after publishing

-in case this has not been done yet, bump the version at [gradle/ext.gradle](gradle/ext.gradle) in the `develop` branch to start the next development iteration.
+In case this has not been done yet, bump the version at [gradle/ext.gradle](gradle/ext.gradle) in the `develop` branch to start the next development iteration.

 ```sh
 library_version = 'X.X.X'